 The Berne Convention provides reciprocal copyright protection in countries that are signatories to it, meaning a work that has copyright protection in, say, the US can be protected in all other signatory countries.

 A ‘reciprocity’ exception exists in relation to works of applied art.
 Article 2(7) of the Convention provides that for works of applied art, if the work would not be protected by copyright in the country of origin, the country in which copyright is being claimed in enforcement proceedings can decline to provide protection.
 The carve out is in place because there is disparity on how countries treat ‘products’ in terms of copyright.
 For instance, the US has a restrictive view on whether a product can gain copyright, rather than design protection, focusing on whether the aesthetic features can be separated from the utility of the work.
-The Convention sought to offer signatories the option to even out the irregularity of one work having much broader protection in its own country than it could ever have had in its country of origin, or vice versa.
+The Convention sought to offer signatories the option to even out the irregularity of one work having much broader protection in the signatory's country than it could ever have had in its country of origin.
 The EU, while not a signatory to the Berne Convention, has through international treaties agreed to abide by Articles 1 to 21.

 The case